Alex James (footballer): Later years

 In the summer of 1939, James went to Poland, invited by the Polish Football Association (PZPN).
 He spent six weeks there, working with Polish coach Józef Kałuża and members of the national team.
 He taught them modern tactics and led several training sessions.
 James also played in one or two friendly games with Warsaw's teams.

 In September 1939 James signed for Drumcondra in the League of Ireland and featured in two games for them.
 Both matches ended in defeat for Drumcondra to the same opponents St. James's Gate F.C. in the League of Ireland Shield and Leinster Senior Cup competitions respectively.
 After failing to agree terms with Drumcondra James left the club later that month.

 During World War II he served in the Royal Artillery.
 After the war he became a journalist and as well running a football pools competition.

 In 1949 he was invited back to Arsenal to coach the club's youth sides.
 However, he died quite suddenly from cancer in 1953 at the age of 51.
 He was survived by his wife and three children.

-James was inducted into the English Football Hall of Fame in 2005 in recognition of his contribution to the English game.
+James was inducted into both the Scottish Football Hall of Fame and English Football Hall of Fame in 2005 in recognition of his contribution to the English game.